jEsuSdA/the-perfect-desktop/fonts/README.md

 Nice and extremely well-made fonts for your desktop.

-I recommend the following fonts:
+I recommend the following fonts (in order of preference):

 - **Desktop/Apps/Regular Fonts**:
-	- Adwaita Regular
+	1. Adwaita Regular
-	- Droid Sans
+	2. Droid Sans
+	3. Fira Sans

 - **Terminal/Code/Monospace Fonts**:
-	- Adwaita Mono
+	1. Adwaita Mono
-	- JetBrains Mono
+	2. JetBrains Mono
+	3. Fira Mono

 By selecting the appropriate font, you can achieve a beautiful appearance and improved legibility.

+## Installation

+Unzip the 7zip files, and you will obtain folders containing the font files.

+**For your user:**

+Copy to `/home/<user>/.fonts`

+**For all users:**

+Copy to `/usr/share/fonts/`

+That's all, folks!

 ## fonts.conf